katefengx/youtube-shorts-analytics/DEPLOYMENT.md

 1. Go to your GitHub repository
 2. Navigate to Settings > Pages
 3. Set Source to "GitHub Actions"
-4. The workflow will automatically deploy when you push to main
+4. The workflow will automatically deploy when you push to main branch

+**Note**: Since you've renamed your default branch to `main`, make sure your repository settings reflect this change.

 ### 2. Update Backend URL